 Gyuto is the most popular Japanese kitchen knife among home cooks and professional chefs.
 Its blade is thinner and holds a sharper edge.
 It is also known as the Japanese version of the Western chef’s knife.
 But Gyuto is a lot more different from the Western chef knife.
 Gyuto is a multipurpose knife that can do mincing, chopping, slicing fish, meat, cutting vegetables and fruits and so many tasks to mention here.
 The Gyuto knife is known for its lighter weight and easy to handleability.
 It has a flatter edge which provides it faster push-cutting abilities.

 The Enso HD Gyuto Knife is crafted for perfect chopping, slicing and dicing a whole range of vegetables, fruits and more.
-The Enso HD Chef’s Knife can produce very fine mince because of its curved belly.
-The Enso Large Chef’s Knife – Made in Japan – HD Series – VG10 Hammered Damascus Stainless Steel Gyuto – 10″ is a perfect example of expertise, advanced technology and unsurpassed knowledge of the traditional craftsmanship.
+It can also produce very fine mince because of its curved belly.
+This Japanese kitchen knife is a perfect example of expertise, advanced technology and unsurpassed knowledge of the traditional craftsmanship.

 - Rockwell Hardness 61